How we decide how much rent you pay

 Rent is the money that you pay to us for the cost of providing, managing, maintaining and improving your home.

-This is only applicable to those who receive a support service that is based on individual needs.
+This is only applicable to those tenants who receive a support service that is based on their individual needs.

 How we set the rent for your home

 The Government sets out how we have to calculate our rent.
 This is to ensure that rents for all social landlords are worked out in the same way.

 A social housing rent is based on the size, value and the average income of people living in the area.

 Affordable rents are based on the open market rent levels in the area discounted by 20%.

 How we set other charges such as service charges or support charges

 All other charges are based on how much we know or estimate it will reasonably cost to run services at your property, and / or if in receipt of, the support service tailored to meet your individual needs.